danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 On a large app with many Stimulus controllers, the template files will end up full of `data-controller`, `data-somecontroller-target` and `data-somecontroller-somevariable-value`.
 This could get confusing especially if there are multiple controllers in the same area of the DOM.

 It would be amazing to have IDE support such as hover/go-to definition from the template to the controller and vice versa.
-There is [Stimulus LSP](https://marketplace.visualstudio.com/items?itemName=marcoroth.stimulus-lsp) which provides some support.
+There is [Stimulus LSP](https://marketplace.visualstudio.com/items?itemName=marcoroth.stimulus-lsp) for VSCode, which provides some support.
 It has completion support in the template, validation, and using the go-to-definition shortcut on any data- attribute from the template goes to the controller, although always the top of the file, not the specific value or target line.
 Doesn't work the other way though, from controller to template(s).
 Free extension idea if anyone's looking for a side project 😀

 Another aspect of maintainability is automated testing.
-I couldn't find anything in the [Stimulus Reference](https://stimulus.hotwired.dev/reference/controllers) about unit testing controllers, although there is some discussion [here](https://discuss.hotwired.dev/t/add-a-doc-about-unit-testing-stimulus-controllers/4142) and [here](https://discuss.hotwired.dev/t/testing-stimulus/90).
+At the time of this writing, I couldn't find anything in the [Stimulus Reference](https://stimulus.hotwired.dev/reference/controllers) about unit testing controllers, although there is some discussion [here](https://discuss.hotwired.dev/t/add-a-doc-about-unit-testing-stimulus-controllers/4142) and [here](https://discuss.hotwired.dev/t/testing-stimulus/90).

 In the meantime, be sure to have system tests that cover any JavaScript interactivity from the Stimulus controllers.
-If using [Capybara](https://github.com/teamcapybara/capybara), this means configuring it with a [driver](https://github.com/teamcapybara/capybara?tab=readme-ov-file#drivers) capable of executing JavaScript.
+If using [Capybara](https://github.com/teamcapybara/capybara), this means configuring it with a [driver](https://github.com/teamcapybara/capybara?tab=readme-ov-file#drivers) capable of executing JavaScript and understanding its [waiting behaviour](https://github.com/teamcapybara/capybara?tab=readme-ov-file#asynchronous-javascript-ajax-and-friends).

 ## Conclusion